Rusty Mae Moore

-Biography
+Early life

 Moore was born on October 25, 1941, in Sewickley, Pennsylvania (near Pittsburgh), and she grew up in nearby Aliquippa.
+She transferred to West Nottingham Academy in her junior year of high school where she would become class valedictorian.

 In 1963, she married Nancy Voigt, and in 1970 they had a daughter, Jonica Melanie Moore, in São Paulo, Brazil; the couple later divorced.
 In 1978, Moore married Sara Lee Zug; that same year they had a daughter, Amanda Lee Zug Moore, and in 1983 a son, Colin McGeorge Zug-Moore.
 Moore and Zug separated then divorced in the early 1990s; she subsequently came out as transgender to her family.
-Moore then entered into a relationship with Chelsea Goodwin, and they married in 2018.
+Moore then met her partner Chelsea Goodwin, a meeting she described as "love at first sight" in an interview with the Transgender Oral History Project.
+She would live and work with Goodwin for the rest of her life.